ameya2401/SecondBrain/extension/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select the `extension` folder
-4. The SecondBrain extension will appear in your browser toolbar
+4. The Memorai extension will appear in your browser toolbar

 ## Configuration

 When you first use the extension, you'll need to configure:

 1. **Dashboard URL**: Your Vercel deployment URL (e.g., `https://your-app.vercel.app`)
-2. **Account Email**: The email you use to login to your SecondBrain dashboard
+2. **Account Email**: The email you use to login to your Memorai dashboard
-3. **Account Password**: Your SecondBrain dashboard password
+3. **Account Password**: Your Memorai dashboard password
 4. **Extension Secret** (optional): Only needed if you've set up additional security

 **Important**: Your credentials are stored locally in the extension and used only to authenticate with your own dashboard.